-MidYIS is the market leading baseline test used by schools in analysing the value added by a school between Year 9 (the Foundation Year) and GCSE results at the end of Year 11 (the Hundred).
-The value added results for Malvern College over the past six years are shown by the graph below.
-The results are impressive, showing that on average Malvern College pupils achieved GCSE results in each of their subjects between 0.4 (2016) and 0.8 (2015) of a GCSE grade higher than predicted by their baseline tests.
-This clearly shows that teaching and learning at Malvern made a significant contribution to pupils' final GCSE grades.
+Yellis, administered by the University of Durham is the market leading baseline test used by schools in analysing the value added by a school between Year 10 (the Remove) and GCSE results at the end of Year 11 (the Hundred).
+The value added results for Malvern College over the past two years are shown by the graph below.
+The results are impressive, showing that on average Malvern College pupils achieved GCSE results in each of their subjects approximately 0.3 of a GCSE grade higher than predicted by their baseline tests which they took in the Remove Year, nine months earlier.
+This clearly shows that teaching and learning at Malvern has made a significant contribution to pupils' final GCSE grades.

-ALIS confirms the quality of Sixth Form teaching at Malvern College
+ALIS continues to confirm the quality of Sixth Form teaching at Malvern College

-ALIS (administered by Durham University) is the market leader in analysing the value added by a school by the end of the GCSE year and the final results at the end of the Upper Sixth.
-They have looked carefully at the results obtained in A Levels and the IB Diploma Programme by Malvern’s eleven most recent exam cohorts, and compared these with the A Level grades and IB points predicted by them, based on GCSE results and baseline tests.
+ALIS, administered by Durham University is used by most schools in the UK and internationally in order to analyse the value added by a school between the end of the GCSE year and the final results at the end of the Upper Sixth.
+The graphs below show the results obtained in A Levels and the IB Diploma Programme by Malvern’s eleven most recent exam cohorts, compared with the A Level grades and IB points predicted by them, based on GCSE results and baseline tests.

 These results provide very robust evidence of the quality of teaching and learning within the Sixth Form at Malvern College.